71/dance/README.md

 - `i + 1` replaces `1,1,1,1,1` into `1,2,3,4,5`, assuming that each selection is on a different digit.

+### Troubleshooting

+Dance uses the built-in VS Code key bindings, and therefore does not override the `type` command.
+**However**, it sometimes needs access to the `type` command, in dialogs and register selection, for instance.
+Consequently, it is not compatible with extensions that always override the `type` command, such as [VSCodeVim]; these extensions must therefore be disabled.

 ## Progress

 This project is a WIP.
 It's brand new, and far from complete.